AdaptiveCpp/AdaptiveCpp/README.md

 ## News
+* 2019/01/18: an implementation of a CPU backend based on OpenMP has been merged into hipSYCL's master branch!
 * 2018/12/24: hipSYCL is capable of compiling and running at least some SYCL parallel STL algorithms (more testing ongoing)
 * 2018/10/21: The source-to-source transformation step can now also correctly treat header files; the recommended input language for hipSYCL is now regular SYCL.
 * 2018/10/07: hipSYCL now comes with an experimental additional source-to-source transformation step during compilation which allows hipSYCL to ingest regular SYCL code.